marcelarie/bicycle-shop-ror-next-js/backend/README.md

 The user can select multiple components per product and one variant per component

 Steps:

 1. User selects a product
 2. Selects a component
-4. Selects a variant
+3. Selects a variant
-5. Then all the other combinations that are not valid appear as disabled
+4. Then all the other combinations that are not valid appear as disabled

 ## Stock management

+- The stock management will be handled by products and variants.
+- The stock will be updated when is bought.
+  This will be a really simple endpoint that returns true or false if it was successful
+- The admin will add more stock in the future

 ## Admin